-THOMAS CIESLICA - Obituary
+Thomas CIESLICA - Obituary

-ST. CHARLES - Thomas Leonard Cieslica, 89, passed away Sunday, July 12, 2020 at St. Joseph Hospital in Elgin.
-Thomas was born October 2, 1930 in Lackawanna, NY the son of Thomas and Josephine (Kumiega) Cieslica.
-He was united in marriage to Nancy Trella August 24, 1957 in Lackawanna, NY.
+Age 89, of St. Charles, passed away Sunday, July 12, 2020, at St. Joseph Hospital in Elgin.
+Thomas was born October 2, 1930, in Lackawanna, NY, the son of Thomas and Josephine (Kumiega) Cieslica.
+He was united in marriage to Nancy Trella August 24, 1957, in Lackawanna, NY.
 Thomas was an avid golfer, a member of the Polish National Alliance, Knights of Columbus and was especially devoted to praying the rosary daily.
-He is survived by his seven children, Thomas Cieslica, Mary Beth Cieslica, John (Edna) Cieslica, Joseph (Candy) Cieslica, Stephen (Melissa) Cieslica, Ann (Larry) Mills, Joanie Cieslica; eleven grandchildren, Emma (Jeff) Dennis, Andrew Olson, Joanna, Matthew, Veronica, James, Peter Cieslica, John and Paul Mills, Madelyn and Sophia Cieslica; three brothers, Edward, Robert (Margie) and Larry (Kathy) Cieslica and many nieces and nephews.
-He is preceded in death by his wife, Nancy; and three brothers, Richard, Fred, and Raymond Cieslica.
+He is survived by his seven children, Thomas Cieslica, Mary Beth Cieslica, John (Edna) Cieslica, Joseph (Candy) Cieslica, Stephen (Melissa) Cieslica, Ann (Larry) Mills, Joanie Cieslica; 11 grandchildren, Emma (Jeff) Dennis, Andrew Olson, Joanna, Matthew, Veronica, James, Peter Cieslica, John and Paul Mills, Madelyn, and Sophia Cieslica; three brothers, Edward, Robert (Margie) and Larry (Kathy) Cieslica and many nieces and nephews.
+He was preceded in death by his wife Nancy; and three brothers, Richard, Fred, and Raymond Cieslica.
 A Funeral Mass will be celebrated 10:30 A.M.
-Saturday, July 18, 2020 at St. Patrick Catholic Church, 6N491 Crane Road, St. Charles.
+Saturday, July 18, 2020, at St. Patrick Catholic Church, 6N491 Crane Road, St. Charles.
 Interment will follow in Resurrection Cemetery in Geneva, IL.
-Memorial contributions may be directed St. Labre Indian School, Ashland, MT 59004-1001, www.stlabre.org
+Memorial contributions may be directed to St. Labre Indian School, Ashland, MT 59004-1001, www.stlabre.org

 or Mercy Home for Boys and Girls